 Fellow and Visiting Lecturer

 John D. Ohlendorf is a graduate of Bethany Lutheran College and Harvard Law School (magna cum laude), where he was an editor of the Harvard Journal of Law and Public Policy.
 After clerking for Judge Raymond Gruender of the United States Court of Appeals for the Eighth Circuit, he was an Olin-Searle-Smith Fellow in Law at Northwestern University School of Law.
-His publications include “Against Coherence in Statutory Interpretation,” forthcoming in the Notre Dame Law Review, “Textualism and Obstacle Preemption” in the Georgia Law Review (2013), and “Textualism and the Problem of Scrivener’s Error, in the Maine Law Review (2011), and “Politics, Constitutional Interpretation, and Media Ecology: An Argument Against Judicial
+His publications include “Against Coherence in Statutory Interpretation,” forthcoming in the Notre Dame Law Review, “Textualism and Obstacle Preemption” in the Georgia Law Review (2013), and “Textualism and the Problem of Scrivener’s Error,” in the Maine Law Review (2011).